 Grit for Engineering Students: Connecting Self-Theories with Persistence

 Grit is a personal quality that combines commitment to long-term goals with perseverance through difficulties.
 Grit could play an important role in the persistence of engineering students.
-We will investigate whether the Grit Scale developed by Duckworth et al. predicts the retention of first-year students in engineering.
-We will interview engineering students who persisted despite failing a required course to describe the conditions that support grit.
-Using data from the interviews, we will develop an intervention that could improve engineering students’ grit by changing their goal orientations and self-theories.
+We are investigating whether the Grit Scale developed by Duckworth et al. predicts the retention of first-year students in engineering.
+We are interviewing engineering students who persisted despite failing a required course to describe the conditions that support grit.
+Using data from the interviews, we are developing an intervention that could improve engineering students’ grit by changing their goal orientations and self-theories.
+This project is part of the larger SUCCESS project (Supporting Underlying Characteristics of Computing and Engineering Student Success) supported by the National Science Foundation.
+The SUCCESS project is a national, comprehensive study of the role of non-cognitive and affective (NCA) factors in student performance in undergraduate computing and engineering programs.
+Understanding the role of NCA factors will inform the development of campus resources for students who need academic or personal support, thus enabling their continued success.
 Supported by the Campus Research Board at the University of Illinois at Urbana-Champaign and by the National Science Foundation under Grant DUE-1626287.

 Scaling Cultures of Collaboration: Evidence-Based Reform in Portal STEM Courses